Doctor Who merchandise: Card games

 Featuring Christopher Eccleston and David Tennant as The Doctor.
 This fortnightly magazine and trading card game partwork from GE Fabbri lasted over four years, with five sets of cards being released within that time.
 The first set, "Exterminator", featured 275 cards including characters from both the first and second series, as well as the 2005 Christmas special.
 The second set, "Annihilator", included 100 cards featuring characters from the second series and the 2006 Christmas special.
 The third set, "Invader", included 225 cards featuring characters from the third series.
 The fourth set, "Ultimate Monsters", included 225 cards and was the first set to venture back into Classic Who, featuring monsters and villains featured with all ten doctors.
-The fifth and final set, "Devestator", included 250 cards featuring characters from the 2007 Christmas special and the fourth series.
+The fifth and final set, "Devastator", included 250 cards featuring characters from the 2007 Christmas special and the fourth series.
 In addition to these 1075 cards, a further 31 cards were produced – an exclusive 18 card "Daleks vs. Cybermen" mini-set, issued with issue 18; an exclusive 10 card "Sarah Jane Adventures" mini-set, issued with issue #62; the 'Dalek Blaster' bonus card, issued with the Invader launch issue; the 'Psychic Paper' bonus card, issued with the very first issue; and 'Super Rose', the ultimate "Gold" card, found in only 1 in every 1000 packs of cards.